kubestellar/kubestellar/pkg/syncer/README.md

     ```

 ### See policy reports generated at p-cluster via API Export on workload management workspace.
 1. In the previous case, PolicyReport CRD is deployed as a CRD.
-In order to share the API across workspaces, we define PolicyReport API as APIBiinding
+In order to share the API across workspaces, we define PolicyReport API as APIBinding
 1. Go to workload management workspace (`edge`)
     ```
     $ kubectl kcp ws root:edge